-The course "Digital Image Processing II" is a module in the catalog "Cognitive Systems" for advanced students of the Electrical Engineering Master's program and related courses of studies.
-It follows the fundamental course "Digital Image Processing I" and describes methods for feature extraction and object recognition.
+The course "Digital Image Processing II" is a module in the catalog "Cognitive Systems" for advanced students of the Electrical Engineering Master's program and related degree programs.
+It follows the fundamental course "Digital Image Processing I" and covers methods for high-level image processing.